Stockman was the representative for Texas’s 36th congressional district and was a Republican. He served from 2013 to 2014.

 |Apr.
 12, 2018||Convicted of 23 felonies.|

 Stockman is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-This chart is based on principal components analysis for ideology and PageRank for leadership.
-See analysis methodology.
+The chart is based on the bills Stockman sponsored and cosponsored.
+See full analysis methodology.

 Some of Stockman’s most recently sponsored bills include...